Easy Naan Recipe

 Pan fry or grill?

-Both methods work well.
+Both methods work well to cook the naan.
 I prefer the grill method because I can make all the naan in one shot.
 The grilling literally takes one minute per side.
 You also get those nice grill marks.

-The pan method is just as good, but you can generally only do 1 naan at a time in a pan.
-I also find you need closer to 2 minutes per side since the pan is not covered.
+The pan method (or dry fry method) is just as good, but you can generally only do 1 naan at a time in a pan.
+Use a cast iron pan or non stick skillet.
+I find you need closer to 2 minutes per side since the pan is not covered.
 So the pan method will take longer.
 The results are the same though.

 Shortcuts